Boycott, Divestment and Sanctions: Campaigns

+In September 2026, Britain, Canada and France said they would sanction imports from Israeli settlements in the West Bank.
+In announcing Britain's move, Foreign Secretary Ed Miliband cited "ethnic cleansing of Palestinians" in the West Bank "perpetrated by settler terrorists".
+Miliband added that the "Israeli government has turned a blind eye to this and worse".
+Israel responded by saying it would close the British Consulate General in East Jerusalem.
+A dozen countries, including Spain, Denmark, and Ireland, said they supported restrictions on trade with Israeli settlements.

 Academic boycott

 Universities have been primary targets of the BDS movement, according to English professor Cary Nelson, "because faculty and students can become passionate about justice, sometimes without adequate knowledge about the facts and consequences. ...
 [U]niversities also offer the potential for small numbers of BDS activists to leverage institutional status and reputation for a more significant cultural and political impact."

 BDS says there is a close connection between Israeli academic institutions and the Israeli state, including its military, and that an academic boycott is warranted.
 Modern weapon systems and military doctrines used by the Israeli military are developed at Israeli universities that also use a system of economic merit and scholarship to students who serve in the army.
 Like the BDS-led cultural boycott, the academic boycott targets Israeli institutions and not individual academics.

 BDS encourages academics to avoid academic events convened or co-sponsored by Israel, research and development activities that involve institutional cooperation agreements with Israeli universities, projects that receive funding from Israel or its lobby groups, addresses and talks by officials from Israeli academic institutions at international venues, study-abroad programmes in Israel for international students, and publishing in Israeli academic journals or serving on such journals' review boards.

 After the October 7 attacks in 2023, rallies and encampments erupted on over 100 U.S. campuses, in which some students and faculty endorsed violence and demanded actions aligned with the BDS movement, leading in some cases to property damage, harassment of Jewish community members, and administrative concessions.
 Most universities did not accede to BDS demands.